Meetings and announcements

 Map of Silver Springs construction areas

 During this period, public access to and across the S-157 structure will not be permitted.
-The restricted area will also include the manatee overlook pavilion.
+The restricted area will also include the manatee overlook pavilion and spillway.
 Alternate access points to the state park can be found on the park map available here.

 Please monitor this page for updates or contact St. Sebastian River Preserve State Park at 321-953-5005.